To increase the availability of Orchestrator services, you can create a cluster of Orchestrator server instances.

 - (Optional) Open the Logging Integration page and configure Orchestrator to use a remote log server.

 - (Optional) On the Orchestrator Node Settings tab of the Orchestrator Cluster Management page, provide values for the Orchestrator node settings and click Save.

 The maximum number of active Orchestrator server instances in the cluster.

 Active nodes are the Orchestrator server instances that run workflows and respond to client requests.
-If an active Orchestrator node stops responding, it is replaced by one of the inactive Orchestrator server instances.
+If an active Orchestrator node stops responding, an inactive Orchestrator server instance replaces it.